yogitasn/seattlepaidparking/README.md

 A pipeline is built on the cloud leveraging non-relational storage solutions like Data Lake, Azure Databricks spark processing, and Azure Synapse Analytics

-* Extraction: The file extraction process is automated using Selenium Python library and headless Chrome driver and saved to Azure Data Lake via Azure Windows VM.
+* `Extraction`: The file extraction process is automated using Selenium Python library and headless Chrome driver and saved to Azure Data Lake via Azure Windows VM.
-* Transformation: After files are extracted, transformations are performed using Pyspark (Python API to support Spark) in Azure Databricks and processed files saved back to Azure Data Lake in parquet files.
+* `Transformation`: After files are extracted, transformations are performed using Pyspark (Python API to support Spark) in Azure Databricks and processed files saved back to Azure Data Lake in parquet files.
-* Orchestration: Data Factory is used to orchestrate the pipeline to load the historical and delta data into SQL Datawarehouse.
+* `Orchestration`: Data Factory is used to orchestrate the pipeline to load the historical and delta data into SQL Datawarehouse.

 <hr/>

 ## Technologies
 The Project is built with the following technologies on Azure Cloud:
-* Azure Data Lake: A cloud platform to support big data analytics.
+* `Azure Data Lake`: A cloud platform to support big data analytics.
 It is used to store the raw historical data for Seattle Paid Parking and Blockface datasets. (~ 400 GB)
-* Azure Databricks: A data analytics platform to perform spark transformations on raw datasets in Databricks.
+* `Azure Databricks`: A data analytics platform to perform spark transformations on raw datasets in Databricks.
-* Azure Database for Postgres: A fully-managed database as a service.
+* `Azure Database for Postgres`: A fully-managed database as a service.
 It was used to load the historical and delta job tracking status in a table.
-* Azure Data Factory: A platform to orchestrate data movement.
+* `Azure Data Factory`: A platform to orchestrate data movement.
 It was used to orchestrate loading of the historical and delta load datasets in the final Data warehouse
-* Azure Synapse Analytics/SQL Pool: Data warehouse to hold historical and delta records for Seattle Paid Parking and Blockface.
+* `Azure Synapse Analytics/Dedicated SQL Pool`: Data warehouse to hold historical and delta records for Seattle Paid Parking and Blockface.
-* Azure Key Vault: A cloud service for securely storing and accessing secrets.
+* `Azure Key Vault`: A cloud service for securely storing and accessing secrets.

-# ETL Flow
+## ETL Flow

-* Historical and Delta Data Collected from the 'Seattle Open Data' and 'Seattle GeoData' using python script leveraging Selenium executed on Azure VM and is moved to Data Lake raw/historical, raw/delta, and raw/blockface folder.
+* Historical and Delta Data Collected from the `Seattle Open Data` and `Seattle GeoData` using python script leveraging Selenium executed on Azure VM and is moved to Data Lake's raw/historical, raw/delta, and raw/blockface folders.
 * Once the data is moved to the raw directory, spark job via Azure Databricks is triggered which reads the data from the raw directory in Data lake and applies transformation.
-Dataset is repartitioned and moved to the Processed folder in Data Lake.
+Processed Dataset is moved to the Processed folder in Data Lake.
-* Data Factory is used to orchestrate and move the Data from Processed folder to Dedicate SQL Pool/Azure Synapse Analytics
+* Data Factory is used to orchestrate and move the Data from Processed folder to Dedicated SQL Pool/Azure Synapse Analytics.
+Loading is one-time for historical data from `2012-2020` and incremental for the current year `2021`
-* Pipelines are built-in Data Factory to load historical and delta loads in SQL pool.
-* ETL job execution is completed once the Data Warehouse is updated.
 * Pipeline execution completes when the load to the Data warehouse is completed.

 ## Execution